wallytutor/WallyToolbox.jl/docs/src/Science/04-Continuum-Mechanics.md

 ### 021

-In fact it is in this lecture that the stripping of dimensions of the equation as presented above in 020 is formalized;
+In fact it is in this lecture that the stripping of dimensions of the equation as presented above in 020 is formalized; *do not even try to solve a problem before making it dimensionless*.

 ### 022

+#bessel-function

+*Always start any modeling with the simplest geometry that captures the basic features of the system being modeled; e.g. when expanding a solution of reaction-diffusion into exponential terms, it is worth noticing that they can be replaced by hyperbolic functions, and since $\sinh$ breaks the symmetry, that term may be eliminated already during constant identification from boundary conditions*.

+### 023

+### 024

+### 025